-DuPage County is criss-crossed by regional trails that connect communities and cross county boundaries.
+DuPage County is criss crossed by interconnected regional trails that cross jurisdictional boundaries.
 While the Division of Transportation (DuDOT) maintains most of the Illinois Prairie Path and Great Western Trail, other regional trails are shared

 Regional Trails in DuPage

 The typical standard for DuDOT-owned regional trails is an off-street, multi-purpose trail or side path facility.
 Rail-trails, such as the Illinois Prairie Path, are typically crushed limestone surfaces and entirely off-street, except at intersections